Ribocentre-switch/Ribocentre-switch.github.io/docs/Cobalamine.md

 </html>
 <br><br>

-<p class="header_box" id="description">Description</p>
+<font ><p class="header_box" id="description">Description</p></font>
 <font >Cobalamin riboswitch is a cis-regulatory element which is widely distributed in 5' untranslated regions of vitamin B12 (Cobalamin) related genes in bacteria.
 Cobalamin (vitamin B12, coenzyme B12 ) riboswitches are structured RNA elements that regulate adjacent genes related to cobalamin metabolism in response to cobalamin binding.
-Riboswitches are RNA-based genetic regulatory elements present in the 5’ untranslated region (5' UTR) of primarily bacterial RNA.
+Riboswitches are RNA-based genetic regulatory elements present in the 5' untranslated region (5' UTR) of primarily bacterial RNA.
 These switches bind to a ligand, which is generally a metabolite, with high affinity and specificity.
 Ligand binding mediates allosteric rearrangement of mRNA structure, and this results in modulation of gene expression or translation of mRNA to yield a protein.
 The cobalamin riboswitch, along with most other riboswitches, are cis-regulatory.
 This means they regulate genes involved in the same metabolic pathways as the metabolite they bind, which creates regulation through a negative feedback loop.
 Riboswitches are grouped into classes by the ligand that they bind because the ligand-binding or aptamer domain is highly conserved across species.
 Riboswitches, including the cobalamin riboswitch, have garnered a lot of attention recently due to their therapeutic and synthetic potential, as well as their interesting structural properties.
 As of 2019, cobalamin riboswitches have been identified in over 5000 species of bacteria.
 Cobalamin riboswitches are broadly classified by the identity of the aptamer, but can be further classified into AdoCbl riboswitch and AqCbl riboswitch based on cobalamin analogue selectivity and peripheral structural elements  (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<p>Biosynthetic pathways for adenosylcobalamin in bacteria.
-The anaerobic and aerobic Ado-CBL pathways are characterized by the early and late cobalt insertions, respectively<sup>[4]</sup>.</p>
+<font><p>Biosynthetic pathways for adenosylcobalamin in bacteria.
+The anaerobic and aerobic Ado-CBL pathways are characterized by the early and late cobalt insertions, respectively<sup>[4]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">